- Home

 Overview

 The goal of chemotherapy is usually to shrink the cancer, reduce symptoms and improve quality of life.
-For some people with mesothelioma, chemotherapy doesn’t always work.
+For some people with mesothelioma, chemotherapy doesn’t work.

 Having chemotherapy

-Chemotherapy is usually given through a drip into a vein (intravenously).
+How chemotherapy is given | Chemotherapy is usually given through a drip into a vein (intravenously).
 The drugs travel through the bloodstream and reach the entire body.
-This is known as systemic chemotherapy.
+This is known as systemic chemotherapy. |

-You will usually have chemotherapy during day visits to your hospital or treatment centre.
+Chemotherapy sessions and treatment cycles | You will usually have chemotherapy during day visits to your hospital or treatment centre.
 Each session may last for several hours and be followed by a rest period of several weeks.
 Together, the session and rest period are called a cycle.
 You will probably have up to 6 cycles.
-However, the length and timing of the treatments and rest days of each cycle may vary from person to person.
+However, the length and timing of the treatments and rest days of each cycle may vary from person to person. |

-Chemotherapy weakens the immune system by lowering the level of white blood cells, making it harder for your body to fight infections.
-If you have a temperature over 38oC, contact your doctor immediately or go to your nearest hospital emergency department.
+Effects on the immune system | Chemotherapy weakens the immune system by lowering the level of white blood cells, making it harder for your body to fight infections.
+If you have a temperature over 38°C, contact your doctor immediately or go to your nearest hospital emergency department. |

 Side effects of chemotherapy